Meghan Markle Will Be Attending Pippa Middleton’s Wedding With Prince Harry–With A Small Catch

 As of now, Kate Middleton does not appear to be in the wedding party, but, there are murmurings that she will be reading a passage during the church service.
 Yet, instead, her children are going to have prominent roles in her younger sister’s nuptials.
 At the wedding, Princess Charlotte, who turns two right before the blessed day, will be a bridesmaid, and Prince George, who turns four in July, will be a page boy in the ceremony.

-There is no indiction if Prince William or Prince Harry will take part in the wedding ceremony.
+There is no indication if Prince William or Prince Harry will take part in the wedding ceremony.
 It appears that the two will be able to enjoy the merriment.

 Do you think that Meghan Markle’s presence at Pippa’s wedding indicates that Prince Harry and the actress will be hosting their own wedding soon?
 Are you surprised she is attending only the party and not the wedding ceremony?
 Do you think that there is a chance that there will be a royal engagement before the ceremony?
 As always, share your thoughts and theories below.